Project profile — Support to Iraq Reform, Reconstruction and Recovery Fund

 Results achieved

-Results achieved as of January 2023 include: (1) produced 78 analytical pieces and organized 143 knowledge-sharing and learning activities to share this information with government, private sector, and other stakeholders to inform policy dialogue around reform in Iraq; (2) supported socioeconomic recovery by developing a national education strategy, a health services master plan, and a social health insurance roadmap; (3) improved the government of Iraq’s ability to address climate change and pollution impacts by identifying 81 environmental hotspots, impacting about 55,000 people, and equipping the government with the necessary skills to identify, monitor and implement remediation solutions; (4) improved the enabling environment for businesses by streamlining registration processes and launching an online portal.
-This reduced the number of steps to register a business from 8 to 4 and improved the amount of time this takes from 26 days to 14; and (5) improved the ability of the government of Iraq to gather key statistical data to better inform recovery and reconstruction priorities by providing targeted technical assistance to the Central Statistics Office and Kurdistan Regional Statistics Office and equipping them with the skills and tools needed to implement the Iraq Socioeconomic Household Survey III.
+Results achieved as of January 2025 include: (1) produced 105 analytical pieces and organized 198 knowledge-sharing and learning activities to share this information with government, private sector, and other stakeholders to inform policy dialogue around reform in Iraq; (2) supported socioeconomic recovery by improving the targeting of cash transfer programming to include the most vulnerable and developing a national education strategy, a health sector master plan, and a roadmap to implement the health insurance law; (3) improved the government of Iraq’s ability to address climate change and pollution impacts by identifying 81 environmental hotspots, impacting about 55,000 people.
+It also equipped the government with the necessary skills to identify, monitor and implement remediation solutions; (4) improved the enabling environment for businesses by streamlining registration processes and launching an online portal.
+This reduced the number of steps to register a business from 8 to 4 and improved the amount of time this takes from 26 days to 14; and (5) improved the government of Iraq’s ability to gather key statistical data to better inform recovery and reconstruction priorities.
+It does so by providing targeted technical assistance to the Central Statistics Office and Kurdistan Regional Statistics Office and equipping them with the skills and tools needed to implement the Iraq Socioeconomic Household Survey III.

 Budget and spending